adityagaur0/meals/README.md

 ```

 ### 9. StackWidget (160)
- 1.Card: use card widget also used in expense tracker.
+ 1. Card: use card widget also used in expense tracker.
- 2.Stack : help us to stack the widget on top of each other.
+ 2. Stack : help us to stack the widget on top of each other.
- 3.FadeInImage: image transition.(Creates a widget that displays a [placeholder] while an [image] is loading, then fades-out the placeholder and fades-in the image.)
+ 3. FadeInImage: image transition.(Creates a widget that displays a [placeholder] while an [image] is loading, then fades-out the placeholder and fades-in the image.)
- 4.MemoryImage: Creates an object that decodes a [Uint8List] buffer as an image.
+ 4. MemoryImage: Creates an object that decodes a [Uint8List] buffer as an image.
- 5.transparent_image: ^2.0.1(pacakge): used as placeholder which will be transparent in FadeInImage.
+ 5. transparent_image: ^2.0.1(pacakge): used as placeholder which will be transparent in FadeInImage.
- 6.NetworkImage :acces the online image.
+ 6. NetworkImage :acces the online image.
- 7.Positioned : Creates a widget that controls where a child of a [Stack] is positioned.
+ 7. Positioned : Creates a widget that controls where a child of a [Stack] is positioned.

 ### 9. Improving the MealItem Widget(161)